 As far as beginners are concerned, they will also be able to use it after reading through Kraken’s documentation.
 Kraken can be rated as average on beginner-friendliness.

-For advanced users, Kraken provides excellent trading tools, in-depth charts and analysis — as shown in snapshot below.
+For advanced users, Kraken provides excellent trading tools, in-depth charts, and analysis — as shown in the snapshot below.

 Kraken, which is a centralized exchange, claims to use cold storage techniques to avoid any hacks.
 It offers a variety of features like 2FA and master key for the security of users.

 Kraken is the first exchange to pass a cryptographically verifiable proof-of-reserves audit.

 Kraken is undoubtedly one of the safest and best place to buy Bitcoin in the USA and other regions that it serves.